The Gambling Law Review: Czech Republic

 Furthermore, as of 1 January 2017, the Ministry has kept a list of unlicensed online games that includes the respective web page address and payment account identifier.
 A game can only be placed on the list based on administrative proceedings before the Ministry.
 Once a game is placed on the list, all internet service providers must block the web page and all payment providers must block all payments credited or debited to the relevant payment account.

 Gambling operators must take steps to prevent crime and other wrongdoing.
-As of 1 January 2017, an amendment of the Anti-Money Laundering Act is effective, newly requiring gambling operators to carry out identifications of players and know-your-customer processes similar to those carried out by payment and credit institutions.
+As of 1 January 2017, an amendment of the Anti-Money Laundering Act is effective, requiring gambling operators to carry out identifications of players and know-your-customer processes similar to those carried out by payment and credit institutions.
+Since 2020, some gambling operators have been actively offering an option to use the 'transfer of identification' mechanism according to the Anti-Money Laundering Act, in cooperation with banks meaning that a bank can identify the player instead of the gambling operator.
+From the beginning of 2021, it is also possible to identify the player using a tool of electronic identification with a high level of guarantee (e.g., using e-ID card with a chip) or using a bank ID.
 Anti-money-laundering legislation is, however, very complex and outside the scope of this chapter.

 Gambling is subject to a special sector tax under the Gambling Tax Act.
 The tax basis of the gambling tax is the difference between the total value of accepted bets or wagers and the total value of paid winnings (the tax base).
 The gambling tax rate is 23 per cent of the tax base, with the exception of technical games and, since 1 January 2020, also lotteries that are both subject to a 35 per cent tax rate.
 Additionally, land-based operators of technical games have to account for a 'minimum tax' per each slot machine, which is 9,200 koruna per calendar quarter.
 The gambling tax is paid on a quarterly basis.
 Each gambling operator (even an illegal operator) is subject to gambling tax regardless of the location of its registered seat or main office.